BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

 the pack-like is a pack and can be used as any pack to initiate array elements, generate function parameters etc. All pack-likes can be used together with fold expressions.

-A for expression must be combined with a pack expansion or fold expression that drives the loop and decides what to do with the generated pack elements.
+A for expression must be combined with a pack expansion or fold expression that drives the loop and controls what to do with the generated pack elements.
 A for expression that is not part of a pack expansion or fold expression is ill-formed.

 The contents of the parenthesis after the for keyword (the for head) follows the same rules as a for statement head.
 The body of the for expression is limited to a conditional-expression.

 When the loop range is constexpr the for expression body is semantically analyzed separately for each loop turn as in a pack expansion.
-This allows for the heterogenous types that would be produced by for instance a `std::get<IX>(tuple)` inside the for body.
+This allows for heterogenous types that would be produced by for instance a `std::get<IX>(tuple)` inside the for body.
 However, in contrast with a pack expansion identifiers denoting packs refer to the whole pack, not the current pack element.
 This means that for packs to be mentioned in the for expression body they have to be indexed.